Armenians violate ceasefire 25 times throughout the day

 Baku.
-6 November.
-REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 25 times throughout the day, Report informs citing Azerbaijan's Ministry of Defense.
+11 October.
+REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 25 times throughout the day, Report informs citing the press service of the Defense Ministry of Azerbaijan.

-The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Goyarkh village of Terter region, Taghibeyli, Bash Garvand, Yusifjanly villages of Aghdam region, Gobu Dilagharda, Gorgan, Kurdlar villages of Fuzuli region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam and Khojavend regions.
+The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Garagashly, Kangarli, Saryjaly, Marzili villages of Aghdam region, Ashaghy Veysalli, Horadiz villages of Fuzuli region, Nuzgar village of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter and Khojavend regions.

 News DepartmentNews Author